cultureandempire/cultureandempire.github.io/cande.md

 * The lack of prosecutions for the financial fraud leading up to the 2009 crash.
 * The increasing gap between the very rich, and everyone else.

 And so on.
 These issues float around the media, sometimes making headlines, and politicians make vague gestures of concern, yet with little or no real passion.
 Only outliers seem to take these seriously, and these outliers get no airspace, no visibility except in the underground alternative media.
 It is as if the political establishment, along with the mainstream media, has come to undivided silent agreement that none of these issues matter.
-Of course, to the majority of people, that is those nominally electing those politicians, these issues are absolutely vital.
+On the contrary, to the majority of people, that is those nominally electing those politicians, these issues are absolutely vital.

 It's not just the lack of fighting inside Congress and the Houses of Parliament that is historically atypical.
 It's the total suspension of normal political opportunism.
 When President Clinton was caught with his pants down, the response from the Republican party was ferocious and unrelenting.
 Yes, absurd, yet that is why we elect psychopaths to power.
 They are the only people we can count on to stick the knife into the other psychopaths when they see the chance.

-And yet, after eight years of arguably the most criminal US regime ever, so far at least, the Democrats under Barack Obama stuck to empty debate on safe topics, engaged in dramatic theater over budgets and health-care, and then continued much the same policies.
+And yet, after eight years of arguably the most criminal US regime so far, the Democrats under Barack Obama stuck to empty debate on safe topics, engaged in dramatic theater over budgets and health-care, and then continued much the same policies.

 The only thing that will get hundreds of politicians to agree, for years, is a larger bully.
 As I explained in “Eyes of the Spider”, the threat of Global Terrorism is a bogeyman, blown up to a multi-Trillion dollar industry.
 So-called "international terrorists" are, as I'll explain in “The Reveal”, mostly recruited and organized by the Spider itself.